What is a Land Registry title plan?

 4 min read

-The title plan is produced by the Land Registry and is a map of the General Position of the boundaries of a registered title in accordance with Rule 5 of the Land Registration Rules 2003.
+The title plan is produced by the Land Registry and is a map of the General Position of the boundaries of a registered title under Rule 5 of the Land Registration Rules 2003.
 The title plan is based on the Ordnance Survey map and shows the extent of the land in a registered title by a red line/box on the title plan.

-The name 'title plan' makes reference to the fact it is a plan of a specific title number.
-Every plot of land has a different title number and you can find out your own title number by looking at your Official Copy of Register of Title.
+The name 'title plan' refers to the fact it is a plan of a specific title number.
+Every plot of land has a different title number, and you can find out your title number by looking at your Official Copy of Register of Title.

-The title plan shows the title highlighted in red which is a representation of where a property’s legal boundaries are located, based on the ‘General Boundaries’ system of land registration.
-It does not show your precise legal boundary (read on to find out more on this).
+The title plan shows the title highlighted in red, which represents where a property’s legal boundaries are located, based on the ‘General Boundaries’ system of land registration.
+It does not show your precise legal boundary.

 What does your Land Registry title plan show?